-Serif, Sans-serif, Display… Which font is the best fit for your website?
-We've put together a guide with all of the essential points that you'll need to consider in order to choose that desired font you’ve been looking for.
+Serif, Sans-serif, Display…which font is the best fit for your website?
+We've put together a guide with all of the essential points to consider in order to choose that perfect font you’ve been looking for.

 Can we still take this firm seriously?
 Will visitors see this as a dignified firm?
 Not really.
-All the work that was invested in the photography and content written has gone down the drain.
+All The work that was invested in the photography and the content written has gone down the drain.
 That is probably the reason that choosing a font can be seen as a deterrent task.
-There are so many kinds of fonts in the world: serif, sans-serif, display… everything looks the same, right?
-Well, no. They are completely different.
+There are so many kinds of fonts in the world: serif, sans-serif, display…everything looks the same, right?
+Well, no. They are actually completely different to one another.

 Unfortunately, very few of the people you know understand typography at a high enough level to help put you on the right path to choosing the best font.

-This is the reason why we’ve made this short guide with all the important points that you’ll need to check in order to choose that desired font that you are looking for.
-By the end of this article, you will know how to make the right choices of a font for your website, even without having to turn into a stereotype stuck-up typographer.
+This is the reason why we’ve made this short guide with all the important points that you’ll need to check in order to choose that desired font you’re looking for.
+By the end of this article, you will know how to make the right choices when selecting a font for your website, even without having to turn into a stereotypical stuck-up typographer.